Rubik's Magic: Analysis

 and so are edges E21 and E22 on tile T2 but in opposite order.
 See the figure below for an example, where E11 is the East edge of the yellow tile, E21 is the West edge of the red tile, and both E21 and E22 are the North edges.

 In order to carry out such a move, the hinge being moved cannot cross another hinge.
 Thus, the two hinges on a tile can take up one of five relative positions (see figure below).
 The positions are encoded as a number in the range from -2 to +2, called the wrap.
 The difference between wrap -2 and wrap +2 is the order of the neighboring tiles (which one is on top).
 The total wrap of a configuration is calculated as the alternating sum of the wraps of the individual tiles in the chain.

 The total wrap is invariant under a move.
 Thus, one can calculate the number of theoretically possible shapes of the chain (disregarding the patterns on the individual tiles) as 1351.

 Furthermore, the other tiles in the chain will have to move through space appropriately to allow the folding and unfolding needed to carry out a move.
 This limits the practically reachable number of configurations further.
 That number also depends on how much stretching of the wires you tolerate.

 Records

 The world record for a single solve of the Magic is 0.69 seconds, set by Yuxuan Wang.
 Yuxuan Wang also holds the record for an average of five solves - 0.76 seconds set at the Beijing Summer Open 2011 competition.
-Due to the World Cube Association no longer recognizing Rubik's Magic as an official event as of 2012, Yuxuan Wang holds the permanent world record for this puzzle.
+Due to the World Cube Association no longer recognizing Rubik's Magic as an official event in 2012, Yuxuan Wang holds the permanent world record for this puzzle.